kroesche/stellaris_drivers/README.md

 servo-wt
 --------
 This is a driver that uses Stellaris LM4F wide timers as servo controllers.
 Up to 12 servos are supported.
+See [servo-wt module](@ref servo_wt_driver) documentation.